ampproject/amphtml/extensions/amp-link-rewriter/amp-link-rewriter.md

 </html>
 ```

-## JSON configuration
+### JSON configuration

-##### output (required)
+#### `output` (required)

-The "output" property has to be a string value with the redirection url plus a query string of placeholders that will be shifted with values defined in the config JSON 'vars' property, or in the anchor itself as a data attribute.
+The `output` property has to be a string value with the redirection url plus a

-Example:
+query string of placeholders that will be shifted with values defined in the
+config JSON `vars` property, or in the anchor itself as a data attribute.

 ```html
 <amp-link-rewriter layout="nodisplay">